escodb/mc2/README.md

 ## Implementation

-The model checker is composed of a number of components that simulate the behaviour of storage servers and VaultDB clients.
+The model checker is composed of a number of components that simulate the behaviour of storage servers and EscoDB clients.
 Some of these components allow the actions of some agent to be specified in terms of a dependency graph so that all possible orderings of events can be generated from this graph.
 The components of the system are explained below.